Panther-Dust22/TikTok-Live-TTS/README.md

 ![Installed](https://github.com/Panther-Dust22/TikTok-Live-TTS/blob/main/Images/Final.png)

-In the GUI are all the buttons, bells and whistles (voices) that you could need.
+In the GUI are all the buttons, bells and whistles (voices) that you could need. and more, in the top right of the window is a theme button, enjoy :)
 The left side gives you a command window, an idea of what is going on in the program.

 on the right side at the top you have health status of each module of the system, red means not active or error, green is online and working